 Introduction

 The global crackdown on single-use plastics has ushered in a new era of environmental responsibility.
-As the Cayman Islands join this movement, the demand for sustainable alternatives is surging.
+As the Cayman Islands join this movement, the demand for sustainable alternatives surges.

 The Global Shift Away from Single-Use Plastics

-Policy Trends These policy changes are not just environmental measures but also harbingers of a significant market transition.
+Policy Trends These changes are environmental measures and harbingers of a significant market transition.
 For the Cayman Islands, this presents an opportunity to align with global standards and embrace eco-friendly practices.

 Sugarcane Bagasse: The Eco-Friendly Alternative

-Understanding Sugarcane Bagasse Sugarcane bagasse is the residual fiber from sugarcane after the juice has been extracted.
-It’s a sustainable resource that’s being innovatively used to produce disposable tableware.
+Understanding Sugarcane Bagasse Sugarcane bagasse is the residual fibre from sugarcane after extracting the juice.
+It’s a sustainable resource being innovatively used to produce disposable tableware.

 Benefits Over Conventional Materials Tableware made from sugarcane bagasse is biodegradable, compostable, and has a substantially lower carbon footprint than traditional disposables.
 It offers a practical solution for the Cayman Islands’ dine-in and takeaway sectors.